-Diakonia of the Americas and Caribbean (DOTAC) is one of the regional groups of DIAKONIA, the World Federation of Diaconal Associations and Sisterhoods.
+Diakonia of the Americas and Caribbean (DOTAC) is one of the regional groups of DIAKONIA World Federation

 Our member organizations of deacons, deaconesses, and those in related associations are located in South America, Central America, the Caribbean, and North America.
 These are church-related groups that practice the biblical idea of diakonia (servanthood) and lead the church in ministry to the world.

-DOTAC links and gathers those engaged in diakonia, is a prophetic voice for ecumenical relations and social justice, and encourages, supports and empowers the development of groups practicing diakonia in the region.
+DOTAC connects and gathers those engaged in diakonia, is a prophetic voice for ecumenical relations and social justice, and encourages, supports and empowers the development of groups practicing diakonia in the region.

 Our purposes are to

-- encourage ecumenical relationships among diaconal associations, sisterhoods and orders in North America, the Caribbean, Central America and South America
+- encourage and strengthen ecumenical relationships and sense of community among diaconal associations, sisterhoods, and orders in North America, the Caribbean, Central America, and South America.

 - reflect on the nature and task of diakonia in the Old and New Testament sense and to further the understanding of it